 Board of Trustees

 WBGO Newark Public Radio is a 501(c)(3), and as such it is governed by an independent Board of Trustees that meets regularly throughout the year.
 The Board Chair is Karl Frederic.
 A portion of the Board of Trustees meetings are open to the public, as noted below.
 As permitted by law, portions of WBGO Board of Trustees meetings, and various Committee meetings, may be closed to the public.
 Those meetings and the reasons for closure are noted below.

-Contact the WBGO Board of Trustees using the form at the bottom of this page.
+Contact the WBGO Board of Trustees using this form or scrolling to the bottom of this page.

+Board of Trustees